Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Experimental Method

-Powders of both HTO and DTO are synthesized and single crystals of HTO are grown using the floating zone technique at the image furnace at Lund University, Sweden.
-The crystals are grown from the bottom up with a growth rate of $3\textup{ mm/hr}$.
-Visual inspection of the as-grown crystals revealed no color change along the growth direction as seen by others\cite{Ghasemi}.

-The crystals are polished to thin samples of varying aspect ratio: base approximately $100\times100$~$\mu$m and thickness of about 100, 20 and 10~$\mu$m.
+The powder of DTO was synthesized and the synthesis route was a modified Pechini method (see Ref.~\cite{Sunde2016}).
+XRD for the powder sample shows a phase pure sample of \DTO\, with no impurity phases.
 To increase the thermal conductivity, the powder samples are either mixed in a 1:1 volumetric ratio with Apiezon N grease, or cold pressed in a 1:1 volumetric ratio with $99.99\%$ pure, $3~\mu\textup{m}$ Ag powder.
-The cold pressing method is generally used in the spin-ice literature, because it gives large sturdy samples and Ag has a negligible contribution to the heat capacity\cite{Ramirez}.
-However, for small samples the surface tension of Apiezon N grease is enough to give the desired rigidity, and its contribution to the heat capacity is also negligible at low temperatures.
+The cold pressing method is generally used in the spin-ice literature because it gives large sturdy samples and Ag has a negligible contribution to the heat capacity \cite{Ramirez}.
+However, for small samples, the surface tension of Apiezon N grease is enough to give the desired rigidity, and its contribution to the heat capacity is also negligible at low temperatures.
 We therefore believe that both methods work equally well for the intended purpose.
 The samples are mounted on a Si\textsubscript{3}N\textsubscript{4} membrane calorimeter, which is connected to a thermal bath with a temperature of approximately $20\textup{ mK}$.
-The exact measurement procedure is described elsewhere\cite{TAGLIATI201166}, and in our study we measure a variety of powder and single crystal samples of different size and shape.
+The exact measurement procedure is described elsewhere \cite{TAGLIATI201166}.
+In our study, we measure a variety of powder samples of different sizes and shapes.